How many pregnancy tests should I take?

 Now let’s look at this question through the lens of some different scenarios.

-What if I’m a first-time tester or it’s been a hot minute?
+What if I’m a first-time tester or it’s been a while since my last test?

 The instruction leaflet that came with your test is your best friend.
 Read it!
 Here’s an example.
 Clearblue® instruction leaflets will not only tell you if and when you should test, but also how to take the test, how long to wait after you take the test to read the results and how to understand these results.
 It will also answer many questions you might have related to accuracy, timing, different factors that might affect your test results, if and when to take another test, and more.